What causes second-trimester fatigue?

-When you’re expecting, it’s completely normal to feel wiped out.
+“When you’re expecting, it’s completely common to feel wiped out, especially as your pregnancy progresses into the second and third trimesters.
 After all, your body is busy growing a new human.
-But while exhaustion might be a sign of pregnancy, you shouldn’t feel run-down for your entire 9 months, says Mary Jane Minkin, MD.
-Dr. Minkin is an obstetrician-gynecologist at the Yale School of Medicine in New Haven, Connecticut.
+But “while exhaustion might be a sign of pregnancy, you shouldn’t feel run-down for your entire 9 months,” says Mary Jane Minkin, MD, an obstetrician-gynecologist at the Yale School of Medicine.

 “We expect women to report that they’re feeling more tired during the first trimester and the last couple weeks of their pregnancy,” says Dr. Minkin.
 “But if you’re normally the Energizer Bunny and you’re dragging during your second trimester or the first part of the third, we want to rule out an underlying medical issue.”

 Several pregnancy-related health conditions can decrease your energy levels and leave you feeling fatigued.
 This includes:

 When you’re pregnant, your risk of iron-deficiency anemia increases.
 This means your body isn’t producing enough red blood cells to carry oxygen to your body’s tissues.
 “During pregnancy, you need double the amount of iron that you normally need,” says Dr. Minkin.
 This is because you’re carrying oxygen to the fetus, too.